 This important skills trains visual attention, predicting the direction of the ball and moving to the right place at the right time.
 All these skills are needed for catching a ball.

-GAMES for improving toddler's strength, coordination and balance
+Activities for for improving toddler's strength, coordination and balance Read more